Anna Paulina Luna: Elections

-2020 campaign
+2020

 Luna decided to run for Congress in 2018.
 She entered the Republican primary for Florida's 13th congressional district in September 2019, and Matt Gaetz endorsed her in November 2019.
-She was also endorsed by Charlie Kirk, Elise Stefanik, Students for Trump, and former St. Petersburg, Florida mayor Bill Foster.
+She was also endorsed by Charlie Kirk, Elise Stefanik, Students for Trump, and former mayor of St. Petersburg, Florida, Bill Foster.
 In July 2020, she and her husband purchased a house in St. Petersburg, near MacDill Air Force Base, where her husband was stationed.
-Luna won the Republican primary, but lost to incumbent Charlie Crist in the general election.
+Luna won the Republican primary, but lost to incumbent Democrat Charlie Crist in the general election.

-2022 campaign
+2022

 Luna was elected as the U.S. representative for Florida's 13th congressional district in the 2022 election, defeating Democratic nominee Eric Lynn, a former senior advisor for Barack Obama.
 Before the Republican primary, another Republican candidate privately threatened to have her assassinated by a hit squad.
+In June 2021, Luna was granted a temporary stalking injunction against her primary opponent, William Braddock, after a friend of Luna's recorded Braddock threatening to make Luna "disappear" and claiming he had "access to a hit squad, too, Ukrainians and Russians".
+Braddock dropped out of the race after the judge granted the temporary injunction.
+The judge dismissed the request for a permanent injunction, saying she found one instance of harassment when the law required two.

 Donald Trump endorsed Luna, and Marjorie Taylor Greene campaigned for her in Florida.
+She is the first Mexican-American woman elected to Congress from Florida.

+2024

+Luna was challenged in the general election by Whitney Fox, a moderate Democrat and former communications director for the Pinellas Suncoast Transit Authority.
+Though seen as the only Florida house seat being in striking distance for Democrats, Luna won re-election with 55% of the vote, compared to Fox's 45%.

 Tenure

-During the 2023 Speaker of the House election, Luna voted against Kevin McCarthy on the first 11 ballots, instead nominating Representative Jim Jordan and later Representative Byron Donalds.